Cold Spring artist on the cutting edge

 Hart, who trained in book arts and printmaking, received a bachelor’s degree in fine arts from the Hartford Art School and a master’s in fine arts from the University of the Arts in Philadelphia.
 In February she’ll be doing a solo installation at a Philadelphia gallery called The Art Dept., and some of that work is included here.
 She works in the University Seminars Division at Columbia, taking care of its archives, website and design; her husband is a professor there of English and comparative literature.

 Create Community is located at 11 Peekskill Road in Nelsonville.
 The gallery will be open Saturday and Sunday from 12 to 4 p.m. and Monday through Wednesday from 9 a.m. to 7 p.m.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.